fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 })
 ```

-The current code for the application is available in its entirety on [github](https://github.com/fullstack-hy/part12-notes/tree/part12-8), in branch <i>part12-8</i>.
+The current code for the application is in its entirety in [GitHub](https://github.com/fullstack-hy/part13-notes/tree/part13-8), branch <i>part13-8</i>.

 ### Note on the properties of Sequelize model objects